AURO: Reinforcement Learning for Adaptive User Retention Optimization in Recommender Systems: : Adaptive User Retention Optimization

-The main focus of this paper is to address the issue of distribution shift arisen from evolving patterns of user behaviors in sequential recommendation.
-To empirically justify the existence of such issue in practical recommendation systems, we conduct a data-driven study on the KuaiRand dataset~\citep{gao2022kuairand}\footnote{In this paper, we choose the KuaiRand-Pure branch.}, which is a comprehensive and unbiased sequential recommendation dataset.
-It collects the recommendation logs of a popular video-sharing mobile application from 8 April to 8 May 2022, involving 27,285 users, 7,551 items, and 1,436,609 interactions.
-Regarding the three aspects of user behaviors, the user preferences are extensively studied in previous methods~\citep{zhao2020addressing,zhao2021rabbit} and not related to our formulation.
-For the purposes of this paper, we are primarily interested in investigating the users' return-time distribution and frequencies of immediate interactions, including like, follow, comment, and hate.
+The main focus of this paper is to address the challenge of non-stationary environment arisen from multiple fluctuation factors of user behaviors.
+To empirically justify the existence of such issue in practical recommendation systems, we conduct a data-driven study in a popular short-video recommendation platform, which is also used in live experiments in Sec.~\ref{sec:live}.
+To avoid the influence of different recommended items and interaction histories, we select interactions that occur at the beginning of each recommendation session, i.e., the $s_0$ of the trajectory.
+For the purposes of this paper, we are primarily interested in investigating the users' return-time distribution and the positive ratio of immediate feedback among all data, including click, like, follow, comment, and hate.

-In Fig.~\ref{fig:1} (right), we visualize the distribution of the user return time in three weeks, as well as the normalized interaction rates between different dates and hours.
-We observe that the return probability and interaction frequency exhibit variability over time in a range from 10\% to 50\%, depending on the type of feedback.
+We visualize the normalized interaction ratio across different dates and hours in Fig.~\ref{fig:1} (left).
+The distribution of the user return time in three weeks is also illustrated in Fig.~\ref{fig:1} (right).
+We also demonstrate the normalized standard deviations of several immediate interaction ratio in Tab.~\ref{tab:stats}.
+The return probability and interaction ratio exhibit large variability over time.
 For example, the average probability of user returning to the application in the next day can be as low as about 70\% in week 1, and as high as about 81\% in week 2.
-Among immediate signals, the ``like'' signal exhibits relatively more stability, while the other three signals deviate significantly from the average.
-For example, the ``follow'' signal is about twice more frequent on day 5 than on day 9.
+Among immediate signals, the ``click'' and ``like'' signals exhibit relatively more stability, while the other three signals fluctuates significantly, with 3 to 4 times higher standard deviation than ``like''.
+For example, the ``follow'' signal is about twice more frequent on day 5 than on day 9 and the ``comment'' signal is three times more frequent on 8 a.m. than on 3 and 5 a.m.
 Furthermore, we can hardly identify any clear pattern in the changes of interaction frequency between dates within a month or hours within a day.
-Hence, it is hard to manually extract environmental information with predefined rules and feed it to the policy network.
+Therefore, it becomes challenging to manually extract environment information with rules and feed to the policy network.
+Overall, these findings characterize the complex and non-stationary nature of the recommendation environment, where several different aspects of user behaviors evolve over time.